0xPolygonMiden/crypto/README.md

 * [BLAKE3](https://github.com/BLAKE3-team/BLAKE3) hash function with 256-bit, 192-bit, or 160-bit output.
 The 192-bit and 160-bit outputs are obtained by truncating the 256-bit output of the standard BLAKE3.
 * [RPO](https://eprint.iacr.org/2022/1577) hash function with 256-bit output.
 This hash function is an algebraic hash function suitable for recursive STARKs.

+For performance benchmarks of these hash functions and their comparison to other popular hash functions please see [here](./benches/).

 ## Merkle
 [Merkle module](./src/merkle/) provides a set of data structures related to Merkle trees.
 All these data structures are implemented using the RPO hash function described above.
 The data structures are: